Infomercial: Early infomercials

 During the early days of television, many television shows were specifically created by sponsors with the main goal of selling their product, the entertainment angle being a hook to hold audience's attention (this is how soap operas got their name; such shows were sponsored by soap manufacturers).
 A good example of this is the early children's show The Magic Clown on NBC, which was created essentially as an advertisement for Bonomo's Turkish Taffy.

 W. G. (Papa) Bernard was the pitchman in the first filmed half-hour TV infomercial.
 Image courtesy of the Hagley Museum and Library.

-The first filmed for TV half-hour infomercial for a commercial product (a Vitamix blender) were produced by Cinécraft Productions, a motion picture studio in Ohio in 1949.
+The first filmed for TV half-hour infomercial for a commercial product (a Vitamix blender) were directed by Ray Culley and produced by Cinécraft Productions, a motion picture studio in Ohio in 1949.
 (Note: A number of the early Vitamix infomercials produced by Cinécraft are posted on the Hagley Museum and Library digital archive.)
 WOR-TV ran the infomercial from 12:30 to 1 a.m. on a Sunday.
 By 1:10 a.m., 130 orders had rolled in.
 Eleven subsequent showings of the infomercial brought in more than $41,400 in 1950 dollars.

 One of the earliest pitch men in infomercials was Ron Popeil.
 He first appeared on television in 1956, demonstrating the "Chop-O-Matic," a device invented by his father.
 He later pitched products he invented himself and was nicknamed "America's Salesman."
 He is also credited with introducing the phrase, "but wait, there's more," a popular slogan used with infomercials starting in the 1950s.

 Eventually, limits imposed by the Federal Communications Commission (FCC) on the amount of advertising that could appear during an hour of television did away with these programs, forcing sponsors into the background; however, a few infomercials, mainly those for greatest hits record sets (which could get around the restrictions by devoting much of the airtime to snippets of the songs on the records, which did not count as advertising) and Shop Smith power tools, did exist during the period when commercial time was restricted.

-A singer who found success with an infomercial under these restrictions was Peter Lemongello, whose album Love '76 sold over 43,000 copies as a result of its frequent advertising via a two-minute infomercial on New York television stations, which made him a local celebrity, leading him to expand his campaign into the Los Angeles and Las Vegas markets.
+In 1976, a singer who found success with an infomercial under these restrictions was Peter Lemongello, whose album Love '76 sold over 1.8 million copies as a result of its frequent advertising via a two-minute infomercial on New York television stations, which made him a local celebrity, leading him to expand his campaign into the Los Angeles and Las Vegas markets.

 During the 1970s, XETV-TDT – a Mexican TV station based in Tijuana, but serving the San Diego market – ran a one-hour English-language program on Sundays showcasing San Diego–area homes for sale.
 As a non-USA station, the FCC's maximum number of commercial minutes per hour did not apply to XETV.
 It was also during the 1970s that the hard sell "But wait!
 There's more!"
 Ginsu ads were being aired on American late-night TV.